alexzurbonsen/co2estimeter/README.md

 The following section provides a short summary.
 The full picture can be found [here](https://sustainablewebdesign.org/estimating-digital-emissions).

-There are many variables along the path of the packets you requested to load a webpage that contribute to energy consumption you the page load.
+There are many variables along the path of the packets you requested to load a webpage that contribute to the energy consumption of the page load.
 Taking into a account all these variables to get an estimate of the involved emissions, is unfeasible, may be also impossible.
 The SWD model thus breaks down this complexity by focussing on the number of bytes